 - Working in isolation v/s interact with others about your work.
 Be receptive to new ideas.
 Know when to give up.

-- Surround yourself with the right people who can compliment your skills.
+- Surround yourself with the right people who can complement your skills.
 Very important to have peers who can motivate you when you don’t feel like doing it.
 Sometimes you will have to go out of your usual circle to find people who can help you advance your work.

 - You can achieve success by either changing the problem you’re trying to solve or more importantly identifying the underlying problem.